 - Trademark Protection and Anti-Counterfeiting.
 Mr. Mack assists brand owners in working cooperatively to implement trademark protection and anti-counterfeiting programs.
 He is counsel to the U.S. Golf Manufacturers Anti-Counterfeiting Working Group, which consists of the world's leading golf manufacturers.
 He supervises that group's efforts to investigate and prosecute those involved with distributing counterfeit products in China in the online marketplace.

 - Class Actions.
-Mr. Mack has successfully represented clients in numerous class action lawsuits alleging a wide range of legal theories — including violations of consumer protection statutes, securities fraud, antitrust, RICO and tort claims — in state and federal courts for clients in many industries.
+Mr. Mack has represented clients in numerous class action lawsuits alleging a wide range of legal theories — including violations of consumer protection statutes, securities fraud, antitrust, RICO and tort claims — in state and federal courts for clients in many industries.
 He has handled all phases of class action litigation, including pre-certification hearing discovery, class certification motions and hearings, interlocutory appeals of certification rulings, summary judgment practice, class action trials and also negotiated favorable settlements and obtained court approval of class settlements.

 - Contracts.
 Mr. Mack counsels businesses and their owners in drafting and negotiating asset and stock purchase and distribution and sales agreements and regarding the Uniform Commercial Code.
 He also represents clients in negotiating, litigating and resolving contractual disputes.
 He has handled cases involving agreements with non-compete, non-disclosure, exclusive dealing, appraisal rights and earn-out provisions.
 He has also represented shareholders and partners in disputes over the management and valuation of closely-held corporations and partnerships.
-He has obtained multi-million dollar verdicts and settlements for clients in contract disputes and also successfully defended clients facing breach of contract claims.
+He has obtained multi-million dollar verdicts and settlements for clients in contract disputes and also defended clients facing breach of contract claims.

 - Constitutional Law.
 Mr. Mack advises media and other clients regarding defamation and libel claims.
 He has represented clients before the United States Supreme Court and the Pennsylvania Supreme Court in cases involving the First Amendment right to free speech.
 He also counsels clients regarding other constitutional issues, including the export, commerce and takings clauses.

 - Mathews v.
-Lancaster General Hospital, et al.—Represented defendant in antitrust action arising out of peer-review proceeding.
+Lancaster General Hospital, et al.—Represented defendant hospital in antitrust action arising out of peer-review proceeding.
 Summary judgment granted in favor of client.

 - Huhta v.
 Children's Hospital of Philadelphia, et al.—Represented defendant hospital in antitrust action arising out of decision by hospital to restrict privileges of physician.
 Summary judgment granted in favor of client.